CURRENT MEMBERS

 shubhamgajrani4210 (at) gmail.com

-With a background in microbiology and bioinformatics Shubham explores how microbial communities can protect from infections.
+With a background in microbiology and bioinformatics Shubham investigates how microbial communities can protect from infections.

 Fatima Jalil